hfxbse/SportBuzzer/README.md

 ![Schematics](https://image.easyeda.com/documents/00963a9f4af5407fa56a777c7bd725b1.png)

-The production files are also directly included in this repository nevertheless.
+The production files are also directly included in this repository, nevertheless.

 ## Code